Jasminesan/SmartWater-Detec/README.md

-#This Is My IoT Project
+#This Is My Mini Project IoT
-Mini Project IoT